 We hope we’ve inspired you to put a little more fish in your meal plan this week.
 To keep things super simple, below we’ve listed for you our top two takeaways from our research.

-Aging and the Seafood Diet: Our Top Research Takeaways
+Seafood in Your 50s: Our Top Research Takeaways

 - You’ll want to focus on eating fish vs. taking omega-3 supplements.
 While it’s important to be getting omega-3s, consuming fish also provides a wider range of nutritional benefits in terms of antioxidants, vitamins and minerals (particularly selenium).